Arthur Koestler: Final years, 1976–1983

 The note was dated June 1982.
 Below it appeared the following:

-Since the above was written in June 1982, my wife decided that after thirty-four years of working together she could not face life after my death.

 Further down the page appeared Cynthia's own farewell note:

-I fear both death and the act of dying that lies ahead of us.
-I should have liked to finish my account of working for Arthur – a story which began when our paths happened to cross in 1949.
-However, I cannot live without Arthur, despite certain inner resources.

-Double suicide has never appealed to me, but now Arthur's incurable diseases have reached a stage where there is nothing else to do.

 The funeral was held at the Mortlake Crematorium in South London on 11 March 1983.
 Controversy arose over why Koestler allowed, consented to, or (according to some critics) compelled his wife's simultaneous suicide.
-She was only 55 years old and was believed to be in good health.
+She was only 55 years old and believed to be healthy.
 In a typewritten addition to her husband's suicide note, Cynthia wrote that she could not live without her husband.
 Reportedly, few of the Koestlers' friends were surprised by this admission, apparently perceiving that Cynthia lived her life through her husband and that she had no "life of her own".
 Her absolute devotion to Koestler can be seen clearly in her partially completed memoirs.
-Yet according to a profile of Koestler by Peter Kurth:
+Despite this, according to a profile of Koestler by Peter Kurth:

-All their friends were troubled by what Julian Barnes calls "the unmentionable, half-spoken question" of Koestler's responsibility for Cynthia's actions.

-"Did he bully her into it?" asks Barnes.
-And "if he didn't bully her into it, why didn't he bully her out of it?"
-Because, with hindsight, the evidence that Cynthia's life had been ebbing with her husband's was all too apparent.

 With the exception of some minor bequests, Koestler left the residue of his estate, about £1 million (worth about £3.59 million in 2021), to the promotion of research into the paranormal through the founding of a chair in parapsychology at a university in Britain.
-The trustees of the estate had great difficulty finding a university willing to establish such a chair.
+The estate's trustees had great difficulty finding a university to establish such a chair.
 Oxford, Cambridge, King's College London and University College London were approached, and all refused.
-Eventually the trustees reached agreement with the University of Edinburgh to set up a chair in accordance with Koestler's request.
+Eventually, the trustees reached an agreement with the University of Edinburgh to set up a chair, the Koestler Parapsychology Unit, in accordance with Koestler's request.